Who has been eliminated from The Traitors US?

 Terry won Big Brother in 2012 and returned for an all-stars version of the CBS series in 2020.

-He later became the first murder of the season, being a large target for the Traitors due to his strong game strategy.
+He later became the first murder of the season during episode two, being a large target for the Traitors due to his strong game strategy.

 Mitchell has competed on Big Brother, Big Brother: Reindeer Games, and The Challenge.